-- "Create Monitoring Configurations" on page 34 - This procedure uses local system credentials.
-If there is a proxy server installed between the Robot Manager machine and Office 365, which requires authentication, you cannot use local system credentials.
+- "Create Monitoring Configurations" on page 36 - This procedure uses local system credentials.
+If there is a proxy server installed between the Robot Manager machine and the robot test site, which requires authentication, you cannot use local system credentials.
 In that case, ensure that you use credentials that can authenticate with the proxy server and that can access the Windows service where the monitored application runs. - 1.
 Select Settings > Robots and select the Robot Manager that you want to configure.